 September 2014: Origin pays first $US600 million for Browse Basin gas assets held by Karoon.
 See announcement.

 September 2014: AGL completes $1.5 billion purchase of Macquarie Generation from NSW Government.
-This includes the Bayswater and Liddell power station and was a bonanza in the early years, particularly after Hazelwood was closed in 2017, before the closure costs and competition from renewables during the day challenged the economics.
+This included the Bayswater and Liddell power station and was a bonanza in the early years, particularly after Hazelwood was closed in 2017, before the closure costs and competition from renewables during the day challenged the economics.

 September 2014: Snowy Hydro paid $605 million for Infratil's Australian assets, including the Lumo brand.
 See media report.

 December 2014: APA Group agrees to pay $US4.6 billion for Queensland Curtis LNG pipeline assets.
 See announcement.

 December 2014: Snowy Hydro pays $234 million for Colongra peaking plant, the largest gas-fired power station owned by the NSW Government.
 See media report.

 April 2015: Macquarie teamed up with Brookfield in a 50-50 joint venture to pay $US2.1 billion for Apache Energy's WA gas producing assets.
 See press release detailing the specific assets.
 It then sold the portfolio to Santos for a similar price three years later.